 A Virtual Private Network (VPN) is perfect for internal employees who need to access the server (or section of the server) from anywhere besides the office.
-In fact, at SecureLink we use them on our laptops to do just that; if you need to work remotely and need to update something that’s on the server, just use your VPN and you can easily get it done.
-In addition to allowing employees to work from home or on the road, VPNs can also give vendors access to internal resources they need in order to support company operations.
+In fact, at SecureLink we use VPN client software on our laptops to do just that; if you need to work remotely and need to update something that’s on the server, just use your VPN and you can easily get it done.
+Generally, this type of network offers high-speed connections that help companies operate efficiently.
+In addition to allowing employees to work from home or on the road, VPN connections can also give vendors access to internal resources they need in order to support company operations.

-However, there are a number of problems, concerns, and vulnerabilities when it comes to deploying VPNs, which are crucial to know about.
-For the sake of this article, we’ve categorized them as the not-so-good, the bad, and the ugly to help you make an informed decision for when it makes sense for you and your organization to implement a VPN.
+However, there are a number of problems, concerns, and vulnerabilities when it comes to deploying VPN services.
+Understanding these common VPN issues is crucial in protecting your company’s network security.
+That’s why we’ve categorized these common issues as the not-so-good, the bad, and the ugly to help you make an informed decision on whether your organization should implement a VPN.

 Example: Sharing credentials with co-workers, or reusing weak passwords from personal accounts that are easily exploited.
 According to a Verizon report, 76% of network intrusions involved compromised user credentials.

-While using VPNs increases security over an unencrypted connection, connection speeds and application performance can decrease due to several factors – such as the time needed to provision and test the VPN, which usually involves other departments such as IT support.
+While using VPN software increases security over an unencrypted connection, connection speeds and application performance can decrease due to several factors – such as the time needed to provision and test the VPN, which usually involves other departments such as IT support.

 The result: Long lag times in getting vendor support technicians on the job, which also impacts your workforce’s productivity and customer service quality.

-Plus, third-party vendors may not have in-house technical support to help with initial setup or everyday issues, and you may require more resources at your helpdesks to assist users, thus increasing your costs of doing business.
+Plus, third-party vendors may not have in-house technical support to help with initial setup, troubleshooting VPN connection problems as well as solving everyday issues, and you may require more resources at your helpdesks to assist users, thus increasing your costs of doing business.